Synapxe-DNA/healthhub-content-optimization/README.md

 You can then activate the environment and install the dependencies using the following commands -

-For UNIX-based systems (macOS / Linux):
+For Unix-based systems (macOS / Linux):

 ```zsh
 # Activate virtual environment